 4. What about data sharing, Schrems and NATO…

-Dr Hon said: ‘The court is pushing to the fore the so-called security issue.
-We should all know more about what the security agencies are accessing, including European countries.
-And I think the court has form in that to the extent that they can, they're creating a higher threshold they’re creating barriers to what the security agencies have.
+Chiara Rustici said: ‘The court is pushing to the fore the national security issue.
+We should all know more about what national security agencies are accessing, including European countries.
+And I think the court has form in that: to the extent that they can, they're creating a higher threshold, they’re creating barriers to what the security agencies can access.
 But also bringing to the fore how very paradoxical the situation is.

-‘That part of European member countries are NATO members and so is the US.
-So as NATO members US and its allies have to share personal data and have to cooperate in foiling terrorist attacks in foiling threats to National Security.
-NATO has the power to trigger article five. a cyberattack on one member is a cyberattack on the alliance.
+Chiara Rustici said: ‘Part of European member countries are NATO members and so is the US.
+So as NATO members US and its allies have to share personal data and have to cooperate in foiling terrorist attacks and in foiling threats to National Security.
+NATO has the power to trigger article five: a cyberattack on one member is a cyberattack on the alliance.
 So the Allies have to step in and help.
 There is a NATO understanding that member states are asked to offer their cyber weapons or cyber attack capabilities.
 So, can we get real, please?
-Can we please have a conversation between the European union on competencies and let’s include our NATO allies in the conversation.’
+Can we please have a conversation between the European Union Member States on EU defence competencies and let’s include our NATO allies in the conversation.’

 5. This isn’t just a legal issue, it’s a business issue

 Chiara Rustici said: ‘You should always look at the guidance of the destination country.
 So, if you send boxes of tea to Berlin you should always look at the data protection authorities of Berlin.
 So look beyond the ICO to the extent that your trade requires you to do so, that your data flow requires you to do so.‘